 Bottom line, customers and regulators increasingly expect businesses to meet higher environmental, social and governance (ESG) standards.
 That is particularly the case for big B2C brands.
 A fully-fledged indirect tail spend strategy can help ensure buyers comply with company policies in areas such as ethical sourcing, fraud prevention and legal responsibilities to prevent modern slavery and sanctions busting.

-Like thousands of businesses and public sector organisations, we at Unite use the Mercateo Marketplace and Procurement Portal for our tail spend.
+Like thousands of businesses and public sector organisations, we at Unite use the Unite platform with integrated marketplace for our tail spend.
 It provides us with broad and depth assortment from a diverse network of suppliers to source from, helps us to streamline our procurement process and optimise our indirect spend strategy.

 Graphic showing 7 steps to develop an indirect tail spend strategy